tkim/finsemble-seed/src-built-in/components/windowTitleBar/README_autohiding_window_chrome.md

 },
 ...
 ```
+To disable the autohide icon for all components set `autoHideIcon` to `false`.

 To customize behavior for a particular component, use the following form in the component configuration (often found in _/configs/application/components.json_):
 ```